 o Be able to recognise situations where you are not able to meet an individual’s needs and the need to signpost to an alternative more appropriate organisation, or when unsure about what action to take be prepared to seek support from an experienced Visitor or relevant member of staff

-• In-depth knowledge of MND and it's effects
+• Knowledge of MND and it's effects

 • Mentoring Skills